 Students who have achieved scholastic distinction may be awarded the bachelor's degree with honors.
-Students eligible for 2005-06 University honors at graduation must have completed 90 or more units for a letter grade at the University of California and must have attained a cumulative grade-point average at graduation which places them in the top five percent of the school (GPA of 3.834 or better) for summa cum laude, the next five percent (GPA of 3.728 or better) for magna cum laude, and the next 10 percent (GPA of 3.575 or better) for cum laude.
+Students eligible for 2006-07 University honors at graduation must have completed 90 or more units for a letter grade at the University of California and must have attained a cumulative grade-point average at graduation which places them in the top five percent of the school (GPA of 3.851 or better) for summa cum laude, the next five percent (GPA of 3.735 or better) for magna cum laude, and the next 10 percent (GPA of 3.591 or better) for cum laude.
+The minimum GPAs required are subject to change on an annual basis.
+Required GPAs in effect in the graduating year determine student eligibility.

-Based on grades achieved in upper division courses, engineering students must have a 3.834 grade-point average for summa cum laude, a 3.728 for magna cum laude, and a 3.575 for cum laude.
+Based on grades achieved in upper division courses, engineering students must have a 3.851 grade-point average for summa cum laude, a 3.735 for magna cum laude, and a 3.591 for cum laude.
 For all designations of honors, students must have a minimum 3.25 GPA in their major field courses.
 To be eligible for an award, students should have completed at least 80 upper division units at the University of California.